Sperm freezing & sperm storage

 4. Your sperm is frozen and stored in liquid nitrogen in small batches, using a special solution that will protect it during the transfer to storage.

-How successful is sperm freezing and sperm storage?
+How successful is sperm freezing?

 Fertility treatments using frozen sperm are just as successful as those using fresh sperm.
-Our success rates are consistently high - CARE Fertility are highly experienced in the vitrification freezing process.
+Our success rates are consistently high - Care Fertility are highly experienced in the vitrification freezing process.

 What are the risks of sperm freezing?